 With a high speed, wirelessly enabled train from Waterloo, through Toronto to Ottawa and Montreal, it would bring the startup communities closer together, enable a greater resource pool, and allow the flow of ideas and capital more freely.

 A More Integrated Community Effort

 I am going to paraphrase, but between Camille and Lauren, they see tons of ongoing efforts to bring together, support and help the startup community, but it is not well coordinated between the different organizations.
 Why not have a Community Summit, where leaders and members can get together and plan how we all help each other.

 In Toronto alone, I have attended Success Meetups, TechTO, C100 events, ProductHunt, and more.
 It would be great to see these groups come together in a more integrated effort.

 An audience member proposed an increased focus on hiring new immigrants to Canada, many who have the skills and motivation to help a startup be successful.

 The biggest challenge is that the ecosystem of what opportunities are available is not even known by the entrepreneurs themselves, so real work to be done here.
 But it would be great to establish an understanding of what the profile of the Canadian ecosystem looks like.

 We need “tech density” in every major city in Canada.
-For Toronto I would like to see a continued movement to the downtown core.
-Spaces like MaRS, OneEleven have already started to to help this migration.
+For Toronto, I would like to see a continued movement to the downtown core.
+Spaces like MaRS, OneEleven have already started to help this migration.